GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 ### 2021.01.19: Manifest V3 launched

-With the launch of Chrome 88, the extensions platform now supports extensions built with Manifest v3, and you can upload them to the Chrome Web Store.
+With the release of Chrome 88, the extensions platform now supports extensions built with Manifest v3, and you can upload them to the Chrome Web Store.
 Manifest v3 is a new extension platform that makes Chrome extensions more secure, performant, and privacy respecting, by default.

 Check out [Welcome to Manifest V3](/docs/extensions/mv3/intro/) for complete details about Manifest V3 and how to build or migrate extensions for it.